aneebp/MotionDetection/README.md

 ```

 ## Features
--Real-time motion detection using pose estimation.
+- Real-time motion detection using pose estimation
--Visualization of detected poses and FPS on each frame.
+- Visualization of detected poses and FPS on each frame